florentpoujol/Daneel/readme.md

         }
     }

+For this feature to work, your getter/setter names must begins by "Get" or "Set" and have the forth letter uppercase (underscore is allowed).
+Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

-## Dynamic access to ScriptedBehaviors
+## Dynamic access to components

+As Daneel introduce the new `gameObject:GetModelRenderer()`, `gameObject:GetMapRenderer()` and `gameObject:GetCamera()` functions, you may now access any component via its variable, like the transform :

+    self.gameObject.modelRenderer.model = Asset.GetModel("model name")
+    -- is the same as
+    self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name", "Model"))

+### ScriptedBehaviors

+ScriptedBehaviors may also be accessed this way.
-ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed as if they were variable.
+It just works right away for those who are not nested in a folder and name is camel-cased.
 For instance, with a Script whose name is 'MyScript' :

     self.gameObject.myScript
     -- is the same as
     self.gameObject:GetScriptedBehavior(CraftStudio.FindAsset("MyScript", "Script"))

-You may define aliases for other ScriptedBehaviors (those who are nested in folders and/or name are not camel-cased) in `Daneel.config.scripts`.
-Those scriptedBehaviors become accessible via their aliases as above :
+ScriptedBehaviors who are nested in folders and/or name are not camel-cased, may be accessed via their aliases as you define them in `Daneel.config.scripts`.

     -- alias = "fully-qualified Script path"
     Daneel.config = {
         scripts = {
             "MyScript",
-            myOtherScript = "folder/MyOtherScript",
+            otherScript = "folder/my other script",
         }
     }

-    -- in your script, access the scripteBehavior with its alias : self.gameObject.myOtherScript
+    -- in your script, access the scripteBehavior with its alias : self.gameObject.otherScript

-Note that with the ScriptedBehaviors only (not with the getters or setters), the case of the alias and especially its first letter matters.
+Note that the case of the alias and especially its first letter matters.
-In this example, `self.gameObject.MyOtherScript` won't get access to the scriptedBehavior but `self.gameObject.ModelRenderer` will get access to the modelRenderer.
+In this example, `self.gameObject.OtherScript` won't get access to the scriptedBehavior but `self.gameObject.ModelRenderer` will get access to the modelRenderer.

-## Debugging

-Daneel's functions features extensive debugging capability.
-Every arguments are checked for type and value and a comprehensive error message is thrown if needed.

-For instance, passing false instead of the gameObject's name with `gameObject:GetChild()` would trigger the following error :

-    GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.

-### Data types

-The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion

-### Stack Trace

-When an error is triggered by `Danel.Debug.PrintError(errorMessage)`, Daneel print a Stack Trace in the Runtime Report.
-The Stack Trace nicely shows the histoy of function calls whithin the framework that lead to the error and display values recieved as argument as well as returned values.

 ## Mass-setting on gameObjects and components